SigmaHQ/sigma/README.md

 Sigma library that may be used to integrate Sigma support in other projects.
 Further, there's `merge_sigma.py` which merges multiple YAML documents of a Sigma rule collection into simple Sigma rules.

+**WARNING: Do not provide conversion backends for this tool anymore.
+We'll soon set a date for its deprecation.
+Since October 2020, we're working on a much more flexible and stable module named [pySigma](https://github.com/SigmaHQ/pySigma) and a command line interface named [sigma-cli](https://github.com/SigmaHQ/sigma-cli) that makes use of pySigma.**

 ### Usage

 ```bash